quickstrom/quickstrom/docs/source/tutorials/free/first.rst

    paused
      && next playing
-     && timeDisplayText == next timeDisplayText
+     && unchanged timeDisplayText

 OK, so what's going on here?
 We specify that the current state is ``paused``, and that the next state is ``playing``.
-Further, we say that the current time displayed should be the same as the next.
+Further, we say that the current time displayed should be the same as the next, using the ``unchanged`` operator.
 That is, the time can't change during a ``play`` transition.

-The ``pause`` transition is similar.
+The ``pause`` transition is similar, but less restrictive.
+It's not saying anything about the ``timeDisplayText``, because it's possible for the time to tick while "Pause" is clicked.
 Replace ``?pause`` with the following expression:

 .. code-block:: haskell

-   playing
-     && next paused
+   playing && next paused
-     && timeDisplayText == next timeDisplayText

 Finally, we have the ``tick``.
 When we're in the ``playing`` state, the time display changes its text on a ``tick``.
 Replace the hole